How to Play It Safe While Attending the Allstate Sugar Bowl New Year’s Eve Parade

 Pick a Safe Spot to Watch

-The Sugar Bowl parade begins about 2:30 p.m. at the Elysian Fields Avenue and Decatur Street intersection and will run from 3 to 5 p.m.
+The Allstate Sugar Bowl New Year’s Eve Parade begins about 2:30 p.m. at the Elysian Fields Avenue and Decatur Street intersection and will run from 3:00 to 5:00 p.m.
 Parade participants will travel up Decatur along the Mississippi River and through the French Quarter.
-At approximately 3:30, it will pass the Allstate Fan Fest stage located in Jax Brewery’s parking lot.
+At approximately 3:30, it will pass the WDSU main stage located inside Jax Brewery.
 Parade performers will stop here to do a two-minute show before continuing along the parade route and finish up on Canal Street.

 Know the parade route and arrive early so you can scout for good places to watch the event before it gets too crowded.
 Look for spots that allow an unobstructed view, but also provide a quick escape route should a dangerous situation arise.
-This could potentially include a vehicle plowing into the crowd as seen at the Endymion Mardi Gras parade earlier this year.
+This could potentially include a car accident that injures the crowd, as seen at the Endymion Mardi Gras parade in 2017.
 Nearly 50 attendees were injured and four killed in a similar incident during the OSU Homecoming parade in May 2015.

 Parade Safety Tips

 There are many opportunities for injuries to occur anytime you attend a large event, but tips from our personal injury lawyers in New Orleans can help boost safety awareness.
 Since it’s an outdoor event, start by bringing necessary supplies like sunscreen and plenty of water.
-While the average temp is in the mid-60s this time of year, cloud cover can make it feel cooler.
+While the weather forecast calls for temperatures in the 70s, cloud cover can make it feel cooler.

 Other parade safety tips include: